syncfusion-content/maui-docs/MAUI/DataGrid/paging.md

 The `OnDemandLoading` event is triggered when the pager moves to the corresponding page.
 It contains the following event arguments:

- * `StartIndex`: Displays the corresponding page start index.
+ * `StartIndex`: Displays start index of the corresponding page.
  * `PageSize`: Displays the number of items to be loaded for that page.

 To load data for the DataPager control dynamically, follow the code example: